zicna/rails-blog-nested-forms/TUTORIAL.md

   @tag = @post.tags.build
 end
 ```
+Now if we refresh our browser we will see our updated form.

+[new form screenshot]

-Our controller is going to render our form, but what is this `build` method?
-Our `build` method was given to use via our model associations, which we will take a look at later.
-It creates a new object in memory, so that our view can use it to display something.
-In our case, since we are using `fields_for`, it will display fields for our tags!
-If you delete `@tag = @post.tags.build` from your controller, your fields would disappear.
+Our controller is going to set up the data so that our view can render our form.
+But what is this `build` method?
+Our `build` method was given to us via our model associations.

+It creates a blank object in memory and sets up the association between `Post` and `Tag`.
+In our case, since we are using `fields_for`, it will display fields for our tags.
+If you delete `@tag = @post.tags.build` from your controller, your field would disappear.
+The `build` method creates a single instance, which `fields_for` then iterates over.
+If it did not exist in your controller, there would be nothing to iterate over.

+Additionally, if you called `build`, three times in your controller, it would create three different objects which would in turn give you three separate field in your form.

 Ok, so we can build our form dynamically, but how does Rails know where to submit it to?
-Luckily for us, Rails is really smart.
-When we passed the `@post` object to `form_for`, it was able to check for an instance of that post in the database.
-Since it was a new instance, by convention it decided that we are trying to create a new post and should be submitted to `/posts` via a `post` method.
+Since we are trying to create a new post and we have our routes set up correctly, Rails knows to submit to `/posts` via a `post` method.
 Let's take a look at the HTML that was generated for us by `form_for`.

 ####Generated HTML From Ruby